Nhyiaeso, Kumasi

-Nhyiaeso is suburb of Kumasi.
+Nhyiaeso is a suburb of Kumasi.
 Kumasi is the regional capital of the Ashanti Region of Ghana.
 It is a residential area in the Kumasi Metropolitan Assembly.
-It is about 2 kilometre northwards from centre of the regional capital.
-The town in the Nhyiaeso Constituency.
+It is about 2 kilometres north of the centre of the regional capital.
+The town is in the Nhyiaeso Constituency.
 The town is both a residential and business area.

 Adjoining towns

 The town is bordered on the north by Santasi, on the south and east by Kejetia - Adum and on the west by Danyame.

-Notable place
+Notable places

 Nhyiaeso is known for its string of hotels and guest houses.
-Among them are the Royal Lamerta Hotel, Yegoala Hotel.
-There are several banks in the town namely: CAL Bank, Barclays bank, Standard Chartered bank etc. The French government also has a French teaching centre - the Alliance Francais teaching centre.
-Tigo one of Ghana's telecommunication companies has its regional office in the town.
+Among them are the Royal Lamerta Hotel and Yegoala Hotel.
+There are several banks in the town, including CAL Bank, Barclays bank, and Standard Chartered.
+The French government also has a French teaching centre - the Alliance Francais teaching centre.
+Tigo, one of Ghana's telecommunication companies, has its regional office in the town.